 A lot of people believe that life insurance companies won’t find out about health or other issues if you just don’t admit to the issue on the insurance application or during a life insurance exam.

-Whether you apply for a no exam life insurance policy or one that does require an exam, the insurance companies will do a pharmacy records search, they’ll search the MIB (www.mib.com), they’ll get your driving history, they can use Lexis Nexis to search vast amounts of electronic data on everyone.
+Whether you apply for a no exam life insurance policy or one that does require an exam, the insurance companies will do an MIB search (www.mib.com), Labpiqture analysis, pharmacy records search, they’ll get your driving history and some will use Lexis Nexis to search vast amounts of electronic data on everyone.

 For people with medical issues, oftentimes the carriers will request medical records or they'll access electronic records directly from your doctor or medical facility.